INDY-4/MyKitchen-PHP/README.md

 variable | datatype | desc
 --- | --- | ---
-id ? | int | The id of the order you want to get information on kitchen ? | int | The id of the kitchen you want to get the orders of user ? | int | The id of the user you want to get the orders of
+id ? | int | The id of the order you want to get information on kitchen_id ? | int | The id of the kitchen you want to get the orders of user ? | int | The id of the user you want to get the orders of page ? | int | The page number of the results you want (default: 1), 25 orders per page

 Returns
 ```json